Table of Contents

 What does this mean for you?
 It means that combination therapy with drugs that block HIV at different steps of its lifecycle can prevent most of the production of new HIV.
 Most importantly, it means slower disease progression and longer life for people living with HIV.

-Currently five classes of HIV drugs target four steps of HIV's lifecycle.
+Currently six classes of HIV drugs target four steps of HIV's lifecycle.
 Attacking HIV on multiple fronts by combining drugs from different classes is the best way to slow or stop HIV reproduction.
 It is also the best way to prevent the development of drug resistance.
 The approval of new classes of HIV drugs—and new drugs in the classes already available—will continue to provide more treatment options for people living with HIV in the future.